Mountain bikers rejoice: Peoria planning its first competitive bike trail - NewsBreak

 Up next, the grant funds will be used to conduct a cultural survey of the site, perform track construction and install applicable signs.

-Calcaterra said the intent of the one-direction, two-thirds of a mile track is for it to be ridden from north to south with a technical section through and around existing rock outcroppings.
+Calcaterra said the intent of the one-direction, three-quarters of a mile track is for it to be ridden from north to south with a technical section through and around existing rock outcroppings.

 Hikers are not excluded from the trail, they are just expected to walk from south to north so they can be seen by bikers.